taylormck/resume/resume.typ

   institution: "SmartNews",
   location: "Tokyo, Japan",
 )[
-  - Developed a Webview component for a mobile app that could be used to display news stories and a variety of additional content that could not be handled by the native components.
+  - Developed a highly performant Webview component for the mobile app, enabling the display of dynamic news content and interactive features not yet supported by native components, reaching over 10 million active users.
-  - Developed a WYSIWYG editor that non-technical employees could use to create a variety of content, such as pages displaying news related to a specific event, or new visual data components.
-While primarily a React application, it also supported components vanilla web components and Svelte components.
+  - Designed and built a versatile WYSIWYG editor using React, with extensible support for vanilla web components and Svelte components.
+This tool enabled non-technical content teams to create rich, data-drive pages without engineering support, accelerating content deployment time from days down to minutes.
-  - Developed internal web portal for Advertising clients to manage their ads, ad groups, and campaigns.
+  - Created an internal self-service advertising portal, allowing clients to directly manage ads, ad groups, and campaigns, which reduced the support team's operational workload.
 ]

 #entry(